Skip to content

 • Per-subagent tool policy: tools.subagents.tools.allow / tools.subagents.tools.deny.

-OpenClaw uses the built-in model catalog.
+Provider plugins publish their own model catalog rows.
 Add custom providers via models.providers in config or ~/.openclaw/agents/<agentId>/agent/models.json.

 Configuring a custom/local provider baseUrl is also the narrow network trust decision for model HTTP requests: OpenClaw allows that exact scheme://host:port origin through the guarded fetch path, without adding a separate config option or trusting other private origins.